couchbase/gocb/README.md

 [http://www.github.com/couchbaselabs/go-couchbase](go-couchbase).

 The Go SDK library allows you to connect to a Couchbase cluster from Go.
-It is written in pure Go, and uses the gocouchbaseio library to handle communicating to the cluster over the Couchbase binary protocol.
+It is written in pure Go, and uses the gocbcore library to handle communicating to the cluster over the Couchbase binary protocol.